GiovanniSalmeri/yellow-countdown/README.md

 Remember also to set `CoreServerTimezone` (e.g. `Europe/Rome`) for the countdown to work properly.

 If you want to add a new `fancy` style, write a `countdown-fancy.css`  file and put into the `system/extensions` folder.
-Do not modify the standard styles, since they will be overwritten in case of update of the extension.

 ## Installation